 In the morning… check the patch.

 If the entire patch remains, you are getting enough Iodine.
-If the color is much lighter, faded in any way or even gone, you are not getting enough Iodine.
+If the color is much lighter, faded, or even gone, you are not getting enough Iodine.

 To clarify: if the color is only partially gone, your deficiency is not terrible, but still an issue.
 If the patch is completely gone, you have a clear deficiency.
-So if you fall into either of these categories, you are probably still in need of Iodine.
+So if you fall into either of these categories, you probably still need Iodine.

 The following types of Iodine supplements can be ingested safely.